Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Implementation

 \subsection{ItoyoriFBC}

+Our ItoyoriFBC implementation employs a Future-Based Cooperation~(FBC) programming style.
 Instead of global memory accesses, the ItoyoriFBC implementation represents task outputs as futures and passes them to the dependent tasks.
 Naturally, this would allow tasks of the next time step to execute before finishing all tasks of the current time step.
 To enable a fair comparison, we intentionally employ a barrier between time steps similar to the other implementations.
+Without barriers, ItoyoriFBC could overlap computation across time steps, potentially improving efficiency by hiding communication latency behind useful work.
+However, this would confound the comparison, as the other implementations do not support cross-step overlap.